 This course is a study of the basic statistical concepts and techniques of measurement.
 Emphasis is placed upon the application of these techniques to teacher-made tests and standardized tests used in education and psychology.
-B

-Prerequisite: PSY 1100.
-(Cannot be used as credit toward the major but may be used for the minor.)
+B Prerequisite: PSY 1100.
+(Cannot be used as credit toward the major but may

-Principles of Guidance

-PSY 2770 3 cr.
+Principles of Guidance PSY 2770 3 cr.
 3 hr.

 This course introduces students to the psychological theory and research underpinning practice in school guidance counseling.
-Prerequisite: PSY 1100.

-Advanced Child Psychology

-PSY 3220 3 cr.
+Advanced Child Psychology PSY 3220 3 cr.
 3 hr.

 This course explores in greater depth principles and theories learned in PSY 2110 and acquaints the student with methodology used in contemporary research in child psychology.
 Through assigned exercises and individual projects, students focus on selected issues in child development.
 Students work directly with children in applying the principles and techniques learned in the course.
-O, B Prerequisites: PSY 2210 or PSY 2230, PSY 2110, PSY 2120, MATH 1700, a 2.5 cumulative average in Psychology and overall, and permission of Instructor.
+Q, B Prerequisites: PSY 2210 or PSY 2230, PSY 2110, PSY 2120, MATH 1700, a 2.5 cumulative average in Psychology and overall, and permission of Instructor.
 Strongly recommended: PSY 3140.